-\Step 6 rate: Criteria:
+Step 6 subject to:

 - a.
-Have completed their proficient PDRP or are in the process of obtaining it.

-- b.
-Satisfactory performance (which will be assumed to be the case unless the employee is otherwise advised).

-- c.
-Step 5 for 12 months
+Have completed their PDRP, or are in the process of completing their PDRP by the end of this collective agreement - b.
+Satisfactory performance (which will be assumed to be the case unless the employee is otherwise advised). - c.
+Step 5 for 12 months - d.
+Effective from the 1 January 2022

-- Step 7 subject to:
+Step 7 subject to:

 - a.
-Has PDRP proficient

-- b Satisfactory performance (which will be assumed to be the case unless the employee is otherwise advised).

-- C. Step 6 for 12 months
+Have Proficient PDRP and are actively progressing towards obtaining Expert PDRP - b.
+Satisfactory performance (which will be assumed to be the case unless the employee is otherwise advised). - c.
+Step 6 for 12 months - d.
+Effective from the 1 January 2022